PascaleSennhauser/Hamsterbook/README.md

 # Hamsterbook

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.6.
+It's a small Angular project inspired by Facebook, but for hamsters.

 ## Development server